-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP) Bureau of Justice Assistance (BJA) is seeking applications for the Innovative Prosecution Solutions Program.
-This program furthers the Department's mission by assisting state and local jurisdictions in addressing violent crime.
-Innovative Prosecution Solutions augments the Project Safe Neighborhoods program, which is focused on reducing violent crime.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP) Bureau of Justice Assistance (BJA) is seeking applications for the Effective Administration of Criminal Justice Training and Technical Assistance Program, as part of the Justice For All Reauthorization Act of 2016.
+This program furthers the Department's mission by assisting state, local and tribal jurisdictions in reducing crime and improving the functioning of the criminal justice system, specifically through support for statewide strategic planning and protection of constitutional rights under the Sixth Amendment to the U.S. Constitution.